 We have included the methods of going about realizing the project as well as the materials you need.

 Some of these are: pant bag for roasting sticks, a bottle lamp to illuminate your campsite at night, fire starters to ease the morning fire lighting blues, a cat stove to make your meals cheaply and easily, a homemade bug spray to keep annoying insects at bay while you sleep, recycled tents to keep the rain while saving a lot of bucks, a back cooler to keep you refreshed with an ice cold soda when temperatures become unbearable and a walking stick to ensure you do not wobble as you cross that river.
+Do check out our other easy DIY camping gear to save money.

 You can choose one of the projects that suits you to try out.
 You can also implement all of them at once, and you will not have any regrets.
 So what do you think of these DIY projects?
 You think you’ll be able to use these projects for your upcoming trips?
 Let us know your thoughts in the comments!